About The Tiger in India

 Mating Period & Breeding

 Tigers mate all around the year but more so in winters.
-The female displays its sexual state through urine sprays, feces and calls.
-She is in estrous for few days and will mate with a male for three days continuously till conception occurs.
+The female displays its sexual state through urine sprays, faeces and calls.
+She is in oestrous for few days and will mate with a male for three days continuously till conception occurs.

 The cubs are born blind for fourteen days so that the female can hunt after a gestation period of three months.
 During the pregnancy hunting becomes a tiring task.
 During the growing period cubs are taught all the ways of life, for survival in the jungle in a difficult terrain.
 The training period is of two years or less.
 Once the young tigers are able to fend for themselves they have to separate and carve their own territories.
 The females do not mate until the grown up cubs separate from her.

 The distinct orange brown fur with vertical black stripes accord excellent camouflage to the tiger in its natural habitat.
 The white ventral belly and underside of legs is common to all tigers.
 The magnificent fur also makes the animal most beautiful in the wild.
 The stripe pattern on forehead and sides are the best marks to identify individual animals.

 The mane a prominent growth of fur and long whiskers differ between the sex being more prominent in males.
 The ears are small and rounded and the back contain white spots surrounded by black.